 The Modelo Specific Plan includes the layout for streets, sidewalks and other improvements in the Plan area due to the intensification of uses on site.
-The Rosewood Village Residential Development project included the following mitigation measures related to transportation and parking:
+The Rosewood Village Residential Development project included the following mitigation measures related to transportation and parking4:

-MM Traf-1: Prior to occupancy of the first building, the developer and City shall enter into a shared parking agreement that covers all three Project sites and the four parking zones notes.
+- MM Traf-1: Prior to occupancy of the first building, the developer and City shall enter into a shared parking agreement that covers all three Project sites and the four parking zones notes. - MM Traf-2: Prior to any lane closure or detour, the developer shall submit a Construction Traffic Management Plan for review and approval by the City Engineer. - MM Traf-3: Prior to Occupancy of Site 1B and Site 2, approximately 376 feet of red-curb shall be painted along Jillson Street as the access point to the Project.